CloudSecurityCompliance/GettingandCleaningData/CodeBook.md

 5. Step 5 Merge Train and Test Data Set together
 6. Step 6 Replaced numeric activity numbers with descriptive activity names
 7. Step 7 Selected a subset of columns as detailed in Summary Choices section for further processing.
-8. Step8 Replaced chosen columns names with more appropriate labels.
+8. Step 8 Replaced chosen columns names with more appropriate labels.
 9. Step 9 has multiple steps in the creation of a second independent tidy data set with the average of each variable for each activity and each subject.
   * First Calculate Mean of each Mean column for each row
   * Second Calculate Mean of each STD column for each row